tonethar/IGME-430-Fall-2020/weekly/week-3.md

      - the additional files (CSS,JS, images) are requested after the client begins to parse the HTML page
      - each of these files must be individually requested by the client app
      - the client then "assembles" the web page and displays it to the user
+     - this means that we have to create an *endpoint* for each file (HTML,CSS, media, etc) in our `onRequest` handler
    - let's check the HW to see if you got it right!

 <hr>